-- Use only a full-width ramp; do not use individual ramps for each side of the machine. - Ensure that the length of ramp is at least 4 times as long as the height of the trailer or truck bed to the ground.
+- Use only full-width ramps. - Ensure that the length of ramp is at least 4 times as long as the height of the trailer or truck bed to the ground.
 This ensures that ramp angle does not exceed 15 degrees on flat ground.

-- Full-width ramp in stowed position - Ramp is at least 4 times as long as the height of the trailer or truck bed to the ground - H=height of the trailer or truck bed to the ground - 4.
+- Full-width ramp(s) in stowed position - 2.
+Ramp is at least 4 times as long as the height of the trailer or truck bed to the ground - 3.
+H=height of the trailer or truck bed to the ground - 4.
 Trailer